Wild Wild World

 Wild Wild World is a 1960 Warner Bros.
 Merrie Melodies cartoon directed by Robert McKimson.
 The short was released on February 27, 1960.

-The film is a spoof of the 1955-1958 television series Wide Wide World, hosted by Dave Garroway.
-In the cartoon, "Cave Darroway" presents a recently discovered film taken during the Cro-Magnon era.
-Because of the long lead time in producing an animated cartoon, the TV program which inspired the cartoon had already been canceled when the cartoon was released.
-The cartoon is available on DVD as a bonus short on disc four of Looney Tunes Golden Collection: Volume 6.

-The documentary was filmed in the "Geo-Goshical Year 75,000,000 B.C." (satirizing the International Geophysical Year 1957-'58), in breathtaking Cromagnonscope.
-Cromagnonscope last appeared in the cartoon Pre-Hysterical Hare.

 Plot

 Cave Darroway presents a recently discovered "film documentary of the Geo-Goshical Year 75,000,000 B.C.".
 In the documentary, as three cavemen try to kill a dinosaur, the discovery of fire, transportations, use of the boomerang, entertainment, a haircut, department stores and the use of its elevator are comically shown.
 Finally the three cavemen from earlier try to kill a dinosaur again, but it shows them a sign that says "Friday (fish day)".
 They then decide to fish, but are swallowed by the fish.

 The documentary ends and Cave Darroway decides to take a coffee break.
 However, when he gets into an elevator, it turns out that it works like the one seen earlier in the documentary.

+Production notes

+Wild Wild World is a spoof of the 1955-58 television series Wide Wide World, hosted by Dave Garroway.
+In the cartoon, "Cave Darroway" presents a recently discovered film taken during the Cro-Magnon era.
+Because of the long lead time in producing an animated cartoon, the television program which inspired the cartoon had already been canceled when the cartoon was released.

+Home media

+Wild Wild World is available on DVD as a bonus short on Disc 4 of Looney Tunes Golden Collection: Volume 6.